-- Meticulous attention to the following, brief guidelines will help not only the publisher but also the author, since careful preparation is the most important single factor assuring prompt, error-free publication that precisely reflects the author’s intent.
+Meticulous attention to the following brief guidelines will help the author and ensure prompt error-free publications that precisely reflect the author’s intent.

 - Tables should be created with Word’s Insert Table function.
 If the table has already been made, please be sure it has been made with Word’s Table features.
 Tables created with spaces or tabs will create problems and may be improperly typeset.
 To assure your table is published as you wish, you must use Word’s Table function.

 - Footnotes should be inserted using Word’s Insert Footnote command.

 The REVTeX 4.1 package has been updated with changes for AIP Publishing journals and is available for download.

 The AIP Publishing Style will only work with REVTeX 4.1 and the latest version of natbib, natbib8.3.